NVIDIA DOCA Secure Channel Application Guide

 This guide provides a secure channel implementation on top of NVIDIA® BlueField® DPU.

-The DOCA Secure Channel reference application leverages the DOCA Comm Channel API which creates a secure, network independent communication channel between the host and the NVIDIA BlueField DPU.
+The DOCA Secure Channel reference application leverages the DOCA Comch API which creates a secure, network independent communication channel between the host and the NVIDIA BlueField DPU.

-Comm channel allows the host to control services on the DPU, activate certain offloads, or exchange messages using client-server framework.
+Comch allows the host to control services on the DPU, activate certain offloads, or exchange messages using client-server/producer-consumer framework.

-The client (host) side is able to communicate only with one server at a time while the server side is able to communicate with multiple clients.
+The client (host) side can communicate only with one server at a time while the server side is able to communicate with multiple clients.

 The API allows communication between any PF/VF/SF on the host to the server located on the DPU.